Scifabric/scifabric.github.io/blog/_posts/2016-02-09-atomic-force-microscope.md

 Well, I would say it's early to know, but the truth is that it has lots of potential.

-I can barely imagine how kids will be building and using this tool trying to understand what lies in the nano world.
-And the best part is that we're building and exploring it together!
+I can barely imagine how kids will be building and using this tool trying to understand what lies in the nano world, and the best part is that we're exploring it together!

 By the way: High Five!
 You are awesome!
 You just read until here, so cool!